davidboening/mp-fsm-eval/README.md

 ## Generate Docker Image
 `docker build -t mp-fsm-eval .`

-Can take up to 20m and 10GB+ of RAM.
+Uses a lot of resources (15m+ of computation and 15GB+ of RAM) on wsl2 (not tested on linux).

 On windows wsl2 seems to not free RAM when using `RUN make -j 8` command.
-To free said memory close Docker and run `wsl shutdown`.
+To free said memory close Docker and run `wsl --shutdown`.

 ## Container Instructions
 `docker run -it --name mp-fsm-eval mp-fsm-eval`